DTK-QI/FindKeyWordWithLLM/README.md

 ```

 ## Note
 This system requires access to a compatible LLM service.
-While configured for LLaMA models, it can be adapted for other medical-specific language models.
+While configured for LLaMA models, it can be adapted for other language models.
 Regular updates to the pattern recognition database are recommended to maintain analysis accuracy.